World Book Index

 Economic overview

 Afghanistan's economy is classified as a low-income South Asian economy, characterized by a fragile recovery following a major contraction due to the Taliban takeover.
-Despite some stabilization efforts, widespread poverty and significant obstacles to human development persist.
+Despite some stabilization, widespread poverty and significant obstacles to human development persist.
 The country remains heavily reliant on imports for food, fuel, and machinery, which complicates its economic resilience.
 Ongoing international sanctions, suspended development aid, and frozen reserve assets further exacerbate the economic challenges faced by the nation.
-Addressing these issues requires a multifaceted approach that includes fostering local industries, enhancing agricultural productivity, and improving trade relations with neighboring countries.

 Real GDP (purchasing power parity)